How to Get Started with the IronPDF C# PDF Library

 6. Linux Compatibility

 - IronPDF supports Linux.
-We officially support: Ubuntu, Debian, CentOS, Fedora & Amazon Linux 2.
+Officially supports: Ubuntu, Debian, CentOS, Fedora & Amazon Linux 2.

-- Deploying IronPDF on Linux is well documented and a popular choice for cloud deployments such as Azure.
+- Deploying IronPDF on Linux is popular for cloud deployments such as Azure.

 7. Docker Compatibility